frederic-perez/AmE-dictionary/data/idioms.md

 __quote, unquote__ :two::hammer:
 __rabbit hole__ :four::hammer: _We fell into the poop rabbit hole again in this episode._ _We are falling down the rabbit hole._
 __race against time__ To do something very quickly.
+__rags to riches__ Characterized by a rise from poverty to great or exceptional wealth.
+Hyphenated if used as a modifier before a noun. _My uncle’s is a true rags-to-riches story.
+He grew up without a penny, but through sheer determination, he founded his own company and is now one of the wealthiest men in the state._
 __rarer than hens’ teeth__ Incredibly scarce or rare; extremely difficult or impossible to find.
 __rat race__ [:scroll: The term started out as a literal racing of rats (earliest use 1783).
 Then it was used as military slang (1931) to refer to planes or ships chasing each other or racing.
 Eventually the term evolved into its current sense.
 Imagine a rat running through a laboratory maze to find another piece of cheese or an employee hoping to climb the next rung of the corporate ladder while sacrificing personal health and peace and you’d have a good idea of the term rat race.]
 A repetitive competitive activity, such as the modern working life in which one constantly struggles to attain wealth, status, etc.
 __ratchet-mouth__ _n_ (motor-mouth) Someone who talks incessantly.
 (Also a term of address.) _Tell that ratchet-mouth to shut up!
 Hey, motor-mouth!
 Don’t you ever stop?_